Fall 2016 Enrollment

 Courses include a variety of field-based experiences, so students can expect to burn prairies, get muddy in marshes, taste tree bark, splash around in streams, avoid poison ivy, retrieve water samples, discuss current environmental issues, and develop a biblical stewardship ethic in relation to God’s wonderful creation.
 The limits are as vast as the great outdoors.

 |Student-run film society|

-The First-Year Program at Grace is designed around keys to success for first-year students.
+The First-Year Experience at Grace is designed around keys to success for first-year students.
 These keys include a steady transition into their new academic and social environments, embracing their personal and spiritual growth, and forming strong relationships with their peers and professors.
 With such a strong foundation, students are more than able to persist through their first year of college.

 Grace professors have a mission to help students discover more of themselves: their character, their competence, and their heart for service.
-They embrace a very simple truth—that students were brought into this world by a loving Creator for a specific purpose, and college is an excellent time to learn more about it.
+They embrace a very simple truth—that students were brought into this world by a loving Creator for a specific purpose, and that college is an excellent time to learn more about it.

 NEW PROGRAM – AGRIBUSINESS

 Since the world population is expected to be around 9 billion by the year 2050, farmers must be ready to produce over 70% more food than they do now.
 This will take an educated workforce that is willing to use modern technology and methods.
 Grace’s Agribusiness program is designed to provide students with strong foundations in science and traditional business while emphasizing specialized agribusiness courses.
 Internships are designed to provide students with hands-on experience for an entire ag-cycle from planting to harvest.
 They are even tailored to the agricultural interest of each student.